HXCKYR/Osint-Eye/README.md

 # Note with free account you get limit to use me
 ![image](https://github.com/user-attachments/assets/bc7a1a96-8ab2-434e-b5ba-bd635963b485)

-6) On search bar, Search for this API:- **breach directory** click on it (Subscribe the API that you want to you it on right upper corner of website)
+6) On search bar, Search for this API:- **breach directory** click on it (Subscribe the API that you want to use, right upper corner of website)

 ![image](https://github.com/user-attachments/assets/32373ece-02e8-4a1a-8ed6-0278ead4fc12)